Google released a special doodle to commemorate the anniversary of their Accordion patent.

 The doodle itself was a delightful musical performance.
 The Google logo was transformed into the bellows of an accordion, with animated figures in traditional German dress dancing to the tunes.
 It paid tribute to the German origin of the instrument (the word "accordion" comes from the German word "accord," meaning "chord") and its enduring popularity in folk music.

 The Ogle Doodle mentions: In the late 1800s, manufacturers in Germany increased their accordion production due to its popularity among folk musicians across Europe.
 Early accordions had buttons on only one side, and each of these buttons produced the sound of the entire string.
+Another impressive feature is that the same button can generate two strings: one when the bellows are expanding and the other when the bellows are contracting.

 What is the history of the accordion?

+There is no clear answer as to who invented the accordion.
 Some historians believe it was C. Frederick L. Bushman in Germany who patented his device called the handolin in 1822.
 Others point to Cyril Damien in Vienna, who received a patent for his own version, which he called the accordion, in 1829 and is credited with giving the instrument its current name.

 Britannica notes: The advent of the accordion is a subject of debate among researchers.
 Many credit C. Frederick L. Bushman as the inventor of the accordion, whose handolin was patented in Berlin in 1822, while others credit Cyril Damian of Vienna, who patented his accordion in 1829, thus the name.